 “If you explore what causes relationship conflict, selfishness will emerge as one of the most prominent triggers.
 Often, people become so fixated with their own needs and desires that they forget to see how these affect their partners,” Dr Neelu says.

 Irrespective of whether this happens unwittingly or intentionally, it impacts the health of a relationship.
 While self-preservation is necessary, the inability to prioritize your relationship or never putting your partner’s needs ahead of yours is one of the classic examples of conflict in relationships.

 2. Poor communication skills can broaden the divide

 Communication problems between couples are extremely common.
 When egos, unresolved feelings and past issues come into play, the ability to convey how you really feel begins to suffer.
 “Poor communication isn’t just about what you say or don’t but also how you say it.
-Dealing with relationship conflict can become that much harder if communication is geared toward arguments.
+Dealing with relationship conflict can become that much harder if communication is geared toward arguments” Dr Neelu says.

 When both partners become intent on proving they are right, positive communication is hindered.
 This leads to an escalation of tension and deepening of conflict in the relationship.
 When you lack the ability to listen to your partner and understand where they’re coming from, even the smallest of issues can drive a wedge between you and your significant other.

 3. Resentment fuels conflict between partners

 If one or both partners tend to offend each other often, a sense of hurt takes root.
 The person who is hurt may not express their emotions to their partner openly but feels discontent.
-This can cause couples to become distant over time.
+As these feelings begin to pent up. partners can become distant over time.
 Conflict resolution for couples becomes near-impossible when their equation is riddled with deep-seated hard feelings for one another.

-Unresolved negative emotions can fuel resentment.
+Unresolved negative emotions fuel resentment in a marriage or relationship.
 This not only becomes a trigger for conflict but also makes the resolution of differences harder.
 When that happens, the will to fix tension in a relationship or resolve differences is lost.